FQHCs (Federally-Qualified Health Centers)

 Federally Qualified Health Centers may be organized as Community Health Centers, Migrant Health Centers, Health Care for the Homeless, and Health Centers for Residents of Public Housing.

-In Oklahoma, 22 Community Health Centers operate in more than 110 locations across the state in both urban and rural settings.
-They served more than 260,000 patients in 2019, according to the Oklahoma Primary Care Association.
+In Oklahoma, there were 20 FQHCs operating in 93 delivery sites, as of 2018.
+There are 22 Community Health Centers operating in more than 110 locations; these centers served more than 260,000 patients in 2019, according to the Oklahoma Primary Care Association.